 How Can You Decrease Your Oxidative Stress and Free Radical Damage?

 Lead a Healthy Lifestyle to the extent possible, by avoiding junk food, getting adequate exercise, having a good sleep, no smoking and restricted alcohol intake

 Intake of dietary antioxidants which are available in vitamins, herbs, fruits, and vegetables, and specifically made dietary supplements also help in eradicating the free radicles.

-Free radicle scavengers or anti-oxidants are also sometimes called as ‘immune boosters’, immunity enhancers etc, in general terms.
+Free radicle scavengers or anti-oxidants are also sometimes called ‘immune boosters’, immunity enhancers, etc, in general terms.

 “Love yourself, heal yourself, only you can help yourself.
 Be informed and take action towards building a bright future.”